Valve Corporation: Valve Corporation v. Zaiger, LLC

 In 2023, Valve sued a law firm, Zaiger, alleging that it attempted to extort settlements from Valve by threatening to bring numerous antitrust arbitration cases on behalf of Steam customers, a tactic referred to as "mass arbitration".
 Valve also brought suit against a litigation financier for Zaiger over the funding of a social media campaign to recruit Steam users as clients.
-Valve alleged that they improperly interfered with its contracts with Steam customers and abused the arbitration process by signing up clients with the intent of obtaining settlements slightly lower than the cost of arbitration filing fees, rather than arbitrating their claims.
+Valve alleged that it improperly interfered with its contracts with Steam customers and abused the arbitration process by signing up clients with the intent of obtaining settlements slightly lower than the cost of arbitration filing fees, rather than arbitrating their claims.
 Valve said that it was targeted due to the terms of the Steam Subscriber Agreement, in which Valve would be responsible for the fees and costs associated with arbitration.
 The lawsuit was dismissed without prejudice by the US District Court for the Western District of Washington in 2024 due to personal jurisdiction issues.
 In September 2024, Valve changed its Steam Subscriber Agreement to require disputes to proceed in court, specifically in King County, Washington, with no option of arbitration.

+Valve Corporation v.
+Rothschild

+In 2015, Display Technologies LLC, one of several IP-holding companies owned by Leigh Rothschild, sued Valve over patent infringement.
+While the suit was dismissed by January 2016, Valve shortly followed by acquiring licenses to twenty patents owned across Rothschild's firms.

+Around 2022, another Rothschild company, Patent Asset Management, began sending Valve demands to buy new licenses to two of the patents Valve already had licensed.
+Valve filed a lawsuit against the company in 2023 under Washington state's Patent Troll Protection and Consumer Protection Acts.
+In the months that followed, at least three lawsuits were filed in Texas by Rothschild's companies against Valve accusing Valve of additional patent infringement.
+Valve argued these suits were retaliatory to their Washington suit, and requested them to be dismissed.
+In February 2026, a jury found in Valve's favor on all counts.